Generation of effective massive Spin-2 fields through spontaneous symmetry breaking of scalar field

 Massive gravity, an extension of GR, is one of the simplest modified gravity models whose departure from GR is governed by a single parameter — the graviton mass $(m)$~\cite{de2014massive,deRham:2013qqa,dubovsky2004phases,deRham:2010ik, de2011helicity,de2011resummation, hassan2011non, hinterbichler2012theoretical,de2012ghost, de2013massive, de2014massive}.
 The Vainshtein screening mechanism ensures the recovery of GR in $m \rightarrow 0$ limit \cite{Babichev:2013usa, Gumrukcuoglu:2021gua}.
 From an observational viewpoint, massive gravity can be easily made to be consistent with most tests of GR (effectively placing an upper bound on $m$) without spoiling its role in the cosmological scales~\cite{Gershtein:1997mm, gershtein2004graviton, choudhury2004probing, gruzinov2005graviton, brito2013massive,zakharov2016constraining, gupta2018limit, rana2018bounds, will2018solar, desai2018limit, miao2019bounding, de2021minimal, bernus2020constraint, shao2020new, bernus2019constraining, Goldhaber:1974wg, Goldhaber:2008xy, Talmadge:1988qz, Finn:2001qi}.
 For instance, taking $m$ to be comparable to the Hubble constant $H_{0}$ can lead to late-time acceleration~\cite{deRham:2013qqa,Gershtein:1997mm}.

-The effect of graviton mass on the cosmological scales is analogous to the propagation of electromagnetic (EM) waves in plasma.
+The effect of mass of spin-2 fields on the cosmological scales is analogous to the propagation of electromagnetic (EM) waves in plasma.
 In unmagnetized neutral plasma, the dispersion relation for EM waves is $\omega^2 = k^2 + \omega_p^2$, where $\omega_p$ is plasma frequency.
 Thus, waves with frequencies lower than $\omega _{p}$ cannot propagate in plasma.
 Similarly, in the case of massive gravity, high frequencies propagate in the background space-time without any attenuation.
 However, the low-frequency waves are attenuated, leading to a phenomenon known as \emph{degravitation} \cite{deRham:2014zqa, deRham:2007rw, Dvali:2007kt} (see Appendix \ref{appendix: degravitation}).